 Are you feeling lonely?
 Or do you want to help someone else to overcome loneliness?
 Here are nine ways I have been dealing with that feeling.
-Nine.
+Yes, nine.
 I’ve been experimenting quite a lot.
 Because what is most effective differs from moment to moment, and from person to person, of course.
 We’ll look at this horrible feeling with an eye on thoughts, emotions, and some old wisdom.
 I have dealt with loneliness quite a lot throughout my whole life.
 Amidst breakup it came back with a power that overthrew me.
 This article has my amalgam of psychology, spirituality, art and real life experience.

 Let me start of with an experience of loneliness after my breakup.